pablo-codes/Project/ReadMe.md

      1 click on the pen icon in the topic you want to update
      ps: your client should be running

+# How to Update Images

+     1 click on the image in the edit page and you will get a list of images to update from
+     ps: your client should be running

 ## 👷 Built with!

 Frontend: